-With 2FA enabled, you will be presented with options to authenticate your identity upon entering your Username and Password.
-The option selected will be used for future login procedures until the Authentication Token is reset.
+With 2FA enabled, you'll be presented with options to authenticate your identity upon entering your username and password (figure 1).
+The option selected will be used for future login procedures until the authentication token is reset.
 The methods available are:

 Use an Authenticator App

-Selecting this option and clicking the Next button will display a dialog prompting you to scan a custom QR code using your mobile device's camera within the authentication app.
+Selecting this option and clicking the Next button will display a dialog box prompting you to scan a custom QR code using your mobile device's camera within the authentication app (figure 2).
 When the app has scanned the QR code on the screen, a 6-digit numerical code will be generated by the app.
 Enter the 6-digit code from the app and click Verify Code to complete login.

 Get a Code Emailed

-Selecting this option and clicking the Next button will send an email containing a 6-digit code to the email address associated with your account.
+Selecting this option and clicking the Next button will send an email containing a 6-digit code to the email address associated with your account (figure 3).

-Once you receive the email, you may enter the code into the dialog box and click Verify Code to complete the login process.
-You may also click the Resend Code button to have another code generated and sent to your email address.
+Once you receive the email, enter the code into the dialog box and click Verify Code to complete the login process (figure 4).
+You may also click the *Resend Code button to have another code generated and sent to your email address.

 Subsequent Logins with 2FA Enabled

-With the initial login completed using either the authentication app or email methods, for subsequent logins, you will be presented with a dialog box to enter the required code in order to complete login.
+With the initial login completed using either the authentication app or email methods, for subsequent logins, you'll be presented with a dialog box to enter the required code in order to complete login.

 If you selected the email option, an email with a new code will be sent upon entering your username and password.

-If you selected the authentication app method, you will be required to open the app and enter the code displayed.
+If you selected the authentication app method, you'll be required to open the app and enter the code displayed (figure 5).